wailinkyaww/articles/data-mining/PDF Reader.md

 **Column Width**

 Text inside the cells could be left align, right align, or centered.
-These could also contains line breaks.
+These could also contain line breaks.

 **Row Height**